Formative vs. Summative Assessments: What's the Difference?

 - Group activities

 Formative assessments work great when they’re used on a regular basis.
-That regularity could be based on a calendar (every Monday, every Thursday, etc.) or your lesson schedule (every unit).
+That regularity could be based on a calendar (every Monday, every Thursday, etc.) or your lesson plans (every unit).

 They’re also more flexible than summative assessments.
 You don’t always have to use pencil and paper to get a feel for your students’ progress.